 Being a safe, responsible, and respectful traveler has never been more important.
 It’s in your best interest, as well as those of our residents, workforce, and fellow visitors.
 Please do your homework upfront and be prepared to adhere to the following guidelines:

-Face Coverings: Governor Newsom and the California Department of Public Health announced that face masks are required in the State of California* as of June 28, 2020, for those ages three and older.
+Face Coverings: The California Department of Public Health announced that face masks are required in the State of California* for those ages three and older.

 - A face mask or similar article that completely covers your nose and mouth is required while in hotel public areas as well as when you go out walking, shopping, and dining (masks can be removed for eating and drinking).

 - Masks are required if you are inside of, or in line to enter any indoor public space, picking up food from your car window, and while waiting for, and on all public transportation and rideshares.